rahualrai/howard-safe/documentations/TECH_STACK.md

 ### Quality Assurance
 *   **ESLint 9**: Static code analysis to catch errors and enforce code quality.
 *   **Prettier**: Opinionated code formatter to ensure consistent style.

+---

+## AI Tools & Development Workflow

+We leverage cutting-edge AI tools to accelerate development, ensure code quality, and modernize our deployment strategy.

+### Rapid Prototyping
+*   **[Lovable](https://lovable.dev/)**: Used for rapid application prototyping and initial codebase generation, allowing us to visualize features quickly.

+### AI-Assisted Coding
+*   **AntiGravity & Claude Code**: Advanced agentic coding assistants used for "vibe coding"—iterative, conversational development that handles complex refactoring, feature implementation, and architectural decisions.
+*   **GitHub Copilot**: Integrated into the IDE for real-time code completion, error detection, and generating unit tests.

+### Collaboration & CI/CD
+*   **GitHub**: The central hub for version control and collaboration.
+*   **GitHub Actions**: Automated CI/CD pipelines for deployment.

+### Self-Hosted Infrastructure
+*   **Docker**: The core of our deployment strategy.
+By containerizing the application and its dependencies (database, vector store, etc.), we deploy to our own self-hosted servers, ensuring data sovereignty, reducing cloud costs, and simplifying environment management.

+---

+## RAG Server (Knowledge Base)

+The **Retrieval-Augmented Generation (RAG)** server powers the intelligent chatbot features, allowing users to query university policies and safety procedures using natural language.

+### Core Stack
+*   **Language**: [Python 3.11](https://www.python.org/) - Chosen for its rich ecosystem of AI and data science libraries.
+*   **Framework**: [Flask](https://flask.palletsprojects.com/) - A lightweight WSGI web application framework used to expose the RAG endpoints.

+### AI & NLP
+*   **LLM Provider**: [Google Gemini](https://deepmind.google/technologies/gemini/) (via `google-generativeai`) - State-of-the-art multimodal model used for generating human-like responses based on retrieved context.
+*   **Embeddings**: [Sentence Transformers](https://www.sbert.net/) - Used to convert text documents into vector embeddings for semantic search.
+*   **Vector Search**: [NumPy](https://numpy.org/) - Currently used for efficient in-memory vector similarity calculations (cosine similarity) for the knowledge base.

+### Infrastructure
+*   **Container**: Dockerized using a slim Python image to minimize footprint.
+*   **API**: Exposes RESTful endpoints consumed by the main application's backend or directly by the frontend.